bentyeh/cs107e-final-project/PROPOSAL.md

 # Name of the project: Raspberry Pi Bongos #

 Team members and their responsibilities:
-We will all work on the sound algorithms.
-	- Alison Jahansouz - sound
+	- Alison Jahansouz - Interrupts, Queue data structure, and timing/looping involved
-	- Ben Yeh - sound
+	- Ben Yeh - graphics library for visual representation
-	- Eric Cramer - sensors
+	- Eric Cramer - Analog to Digital conversion for sensors, PWM library, Physical mockup of project

 Goal of the project:
 	The goal of the project is to make an electronic drumset using the raspberry pi and piezoelectric virbation sensors.
-We will also use electro-luminescent wire to light up when each drum piece is hit.
+We will also create a graphical representation that tracks drum hits on screen.

 Milestone for T-1 week:
-	(1) Sensors are working and producing sound.
+	(1) Sensors are working and producing sound, static visuals.

 Resources needed:
 	- Piezoelectric vibration/knock sensors
-	- Electro-luminescent wire (one color for each bongo/drum piece)
 	- Analog to digital conversion for the piezo-discs
 	- Buttons, one for recording, one for playing back